 The estate was provided with a reliable valuation of the company that was utilized in the probate asset inventory.

 A subsidiary in a multi-entity company was partially owned by the parent company and partially owned by an ESOP (employee stock ownership plan).
-In order to fulfill his duties as trustee of the ESOP plan, the trustee is required to have the ESOP’s ownership interest in the company valued annually to the set price for purchases and sales within the ESOP.
+In order to fulfill his duties as trustee of the ESOP plan, the trustee was required to have the ESOP’s ownership interest in the company valued annually to set the price for purchases and sales within the ESOP.
 Given that the company was a segment of a larger group of entities, the normalizing analysis was particularly important in reaching an accurate conclusion of the company’s fair market value.

 Skoda Minotti valued the ESOP’s ownership interest in the company, taking into careful consideration the normalizing adjustments appropriate to accurately value the business.